mokMan23/shoui520.github.io/docs/vn-winxp.md

 Occasionally, you'll find VNs that either have compatibility issues, or won't work at all in modern versions of Windows or Wine.
 This is where a Windows XP VM comes in handy.

 !!! failure "This guide only covers Windows XP."
 	If you're installing XP through a hypervisor (e.g VirtualBox, QEMU & VMWare), please refer to your hypervisor's documentation.
+Additionally, if you're installing XP with an SSD, please note that XP supports neither Alignment nor TRIM, which will shorten the lifespan of your drive.

-??? tip "If you already have XP installed:"
+!!! abstract "If you already have XP installed:"
+- Insert a Windows XP Installation CD.
+- Press ++windows+r++
+- Type`intl.cpl`, then press ++enter++
-	Insert a Windows XP Installation CD, press ++windows+r++, type`intl.cpl`, then press ++enter++.
-Follow Step 2, then restart.
+- Follow Step 2, then restart.

 ## Requirements